mmiv-center/Research-Information-System/README.md

-# A Research Information System
+# Research Information System

-This repository contains components developed for a research information system using clinical technology.
+This repository contains components required to setup a research information system.
+This setup is in use at the Helse Vest Research Information system and supports about 80 different research projects in the national health region of western Norway.

 ### Project description